-To our knowledge, the significant changes in the percentage of ownership held by our major shareholders during the past three years have been: (i) the increase in the percentage of ownership by Clal Insurance Enterprises Holdings Ltd. above 5% in 2018 and decrease below 5% in 2019; (ii) the increase in the percentage of ownership of Psagot Investment House Ltd. above 5% in 2018, and the decrease in the percentage of ownership below 5% in 2019; (iii) the decrease in the percentage of ownership of Yelin Lapidot Holdings Management Ltd., Dov Yelin, Yair Lapidot below 5% in 2018 (iv) the decrease in the percentage of ownership by The Phoenix Holdings below 5% in 2018 and the increase in the percentage of ownership by The Phoenix Holdings Ltd., Itshak Sharon (Tshuva), and Delek Group Ltd above 5% in 2018 and the decrease below 5% in 2020; and (vi) the increase in the percentage of ownership by Adage Capital Partners LP, Adage Capital Partners GP, L.L.C and Adage Capital Advisors L.L.C above 5% in 2019; and (vii) the increase in the percentage of ownership by Wasatch Advisors Inc. above 5% in 2020.
+To our knowledge, the significant changes in the percentage of ownership held by our major shareholders during the past three years have been: (i) the increase in the percentage of ownership of Migdal Insurance & Financial Holdings above 5% in 2020; (ii) the decrease in the percentage of ownership by The Phoenix Holdings Ltd., Itshak Sharon (Tshuva), and Delek Group Ltd below 5% in 2020; (iii) the decrease in the percentage of ownership by Adage Capital Partners LP, Adage Capital Partners GP, L.L.C and Adage Capital Advisors L.L.C below 5% in 2021; (iv) the increase in the percentage of ownership by Wasatch Advisors Inc. above 5% in 2020 and the additional increase to above 10% in 2022. (v) the increase in the percentage of ownership by FMR LLC above 5% in 2021.

-As of February 16, 2021, our ordinary shares were held by 12 registered holders (not including CEDE & Co.).
-Based on the information provided to us by our transfer agent, as of February 16, 2021, 10 registered holders were U.S. domicile holders and held approximately 0.02% of our outstanding ordinary shares.
+As of February 13, 2023, our ordinary shares were held by 10 registered holders (not including CEDE & Co.).
+Based on the information provided to us by our transfer agent, as of February 13, 2023, 9 registered holders were U.S. domicile holders and held approximately 0.0002% of our outstanding ordinary shares.